 1994 First human service agency to proactively train all staff in safe sex/universal precautions, and educate newly arriving refugees on HIV prevention and universal precautions.

-1995 Early adopter of performance-based public contracting; embraces required internal changes for performance-based reporting.
+1995 Early adopter of performance based public contracting; embraces tracking/reporting changes.

-1996 Wins bid to manage the Park Slope Women’s Shelter during NYC’s first RFP process to outsource homeless services.
-CAMBA helps residents understand mental health and manage their illnesses in order to make a successful move to permanent housing.
+1996 Opens the Park Slope Women’s Shelter when NYC begins outsourcing homeless services.
+CAMBA helps residents manage their mental health in order to make a successful move to permanent housing.

 1999 The Afterschool Corporation was founded in 1998 and in 1999, CAMBA was among the first round of grantees for quality after-school programming.